maripo/TimeDripper/README.md

 This Firefox extension helps you manage your time more effectively by blocking access to specified websites.
 The time limit for site access gradually recovers at a set pace.

+## Concept

+TimeDripper is designed to reduce psychological stress and facilitate effortless self-control.

+Traditional browsing restriction tools typically limit usage to a fixed number of minutes per day.
+This often leads users to overly focus on how much daily browsing time they have left, which can be counterproductive.
+If one inadvertently uses up their allotted time, being blocked until the end of the day can feel excessively punitive.
+This may lead to users discontinuing the use of the tool or abandoning it altogether.

+In contrast, TimeDripper’s gradual recovery of browsing time alleviates these concerns.
+It operates similarly to the stamina systems found in social games, where resources slowly replenish over time, making it less likely for users to feel restricted or penalized.

+We hope you will use it in a positive and relaxed way, like taking the time to brew a cup of coffee.

 ## About Preview Release
 This is a pre-store preview release of the extension.
 The version here is intended for testing and feedback purposes and may contain unfinished features.